Adverse Possession in Texas

 As an additional creative step, the affidavit of adverse possession may be combined with deeds (a “deed out” to a trusted third party and then a deed “back in” to the claimant) so as to create a new chain of title.
 The objective of this approach is to give the adverse possessor an actual recorded warranty deed in his or her own name.
 The documentation involved in this creative process is complex and must be correctly worded with specific reference to the recorded affidavit as a basis for the transfer.

-Caution: Business and Commerce Code Chapter 27 includes real estate transfer fraud as a deceptive trade practice under the DTPA.
-The statute also expressly permits criminal prosecution of such fraud, so use of any creative technique to establish a new chain of title must be soundly based on the facts and the law.
+Attempts to achieve adverse possession must stray over the line into fraud or forgery.
+Business and Commerce Code Chapter 27 includes real estate transfer fraud as a deceptive trade practice under the DTPA.
+The statute also expressly permits criminal prosecution of such fraud, so effort to establish adverse possession must be soundly based on the facts and the law.

 CONCLUSION